 To order tickets to a master class as an auditor, select the artist you want from the ticket sales page link below and select master class audit in the ticket type drop down menu.
-Not all concert artists this season in the Portland International Guitar Sereis will teach a master class.
 Master class audit tickets are included in season tickets.

 Some general tips for students performing in the class: